 CoVaRR-Net (Coronavirus Variants Rapid Response Network)’s goal?
 Rapidly answer critical and immediate questions regarding variants, such as their increased transmissibility, likelihood to cause severe cases of COVID-19, and resistance to vaccines.

-Our network continuously monitors Canadian and international virus sequencing efforts, making it a critical element of the Canadian ecosystem for the surveillance of variants of concern (VOCs).
-We work collaboratively with the Public Health Agency of Canada’s National Microbiology Laboratory (NML), the Canadian COVID-19 Genomics Network (CanCOGeN), provincial and territorial public health labs, and other national and international bodies.
+Our network continuously monitors Canadian and international virus sequencing efforts and emerging variants, making it a critical element of the Canadian ecosystem for the surveillance of variants.
+We work collaboratively with the Public Health Agency of Canada’s National Microbiology Laboratory, Genome Canada, provincial and territorial public health labs, and other national and international bodies.

-CoVaRR-Net was created with a $9 million investment at the end of March 2021 as part of the Government of Canada’s Variants of Concern Strategy.
+CoVaRR-Net was created with a $9 million investment in March 2021 from the Canadian Institutes of Health Research (CIHR) and was offered a funding renewal of another $9 million in March 2022, as part of the Government of Canada’s Variants of Concern Strategy.